-Major Reasons why Ebola can be Deadly
+Major Reasons Why Ebola Can Be Deadly

 1. The Ebola Virus Attacks the Immune System

-Upon direct contact with a body fluid from an infected person, the virus enters the human body via the eyes, nose, mouth, or broken skin and attacks the internal organs and bodily systems, including the immune system.
-The problem actually starts with the Ebola virus impairing the immune response.
+Upon direct contact with a body fluid from an infected person, the Ebola virus enters the human body via the eyes, nose, mouth, or broken skin and attacks the internal organs and bodily systems, including the immune system.
+The problem actually starts with the virus impairing the immune response.

-Ebola virus attacks and replicates in different immune cells, including dendritic cells, which act as messengers between innate and adaptive immune responses.
+Ebola virus attacks and replicates in different immune cells, including dendritic cells, which act as messengers between the innate and adaptive immune responses.
 Furthermore, dendritic cells activate other immune cells such as Killer T cells and Helper T cells that are responsible for containing viral infections.

 Infected dendritic cells also cause T cells to kill themselves prematurely by sending signal proteins to initiate programmed cell death.
-Nonetheless, an attack on the dendritic cells would leave the immune system unable to function properly due to lack of communication.
+Essentially, an attack on the dendritic cells would leave the immune system unable to function properly due to lack of communication.

 Remember that the Ebola virus also attacks other immune cells.
 For instance, it attacks and replicates on natural killer cells.
 These cells are also responsible for responding to viral infections.
-However, Ebola virus hurriedly attacks these cells even before they can react.
+However, the virus hurriedly attacks these cells even before they can react.
 The virus also attacks macrophages and monocytes.

 2. Replication of the Ebola Virus is Rapid and Efficiently